Nialsihg/RosterItemLevels/README.md

 # RosterItemLevels
-A simple WoW Freakz AddOn to quickly see the item levels of people.
+Allows you to quickly see the item levels of people.

 ## Features
 * [Show the item level in the gametooltip when you mouseover a player.](https://imgur.com/H36uDo1.jpg)